Benefits of Establishing a Singapore Fund Management Company

-Fund Management Companies are required to have fund administration managed independent, or have adequate segregation of duties, particularly in the performance of functions such as valuation or fund accounting, acting as a fund register, and client reporting (e.g. sending of monthly account statements).
+Fund Management Companies are required to have fund administration managed independently, or have adequate segregation of duties, particularly in the performance of functions such as valuation or fund accounting, acting as a fund register, and client reporting (e.g. sending of monthly account statements).

 Anti-Money Laundering (AML) Framework

-Fund Management Companies needs to place customers’ monies and assets with a custodian who is licensed, registered, or authorised (to perform the custodial function) in the jurisdiction where the monies or assets are being held.
-Notwithstanding that Singapore Fund Management Company would not have direct responsibility for appointing the custodian, it must be able to demonstrate that it has taken reasonable steps to ascertain that the assets are subject to adequate safeguards including independent custody.
+Fund Management Companies need to place customers’ monies and assets with a custodian who is licensed, registered, or authorised (to perform the custodial function) in the jurisdiction where the monies or assets are being held.
+Notwithstanding that a Singapore Fund Management Company would not have direct responsibility for appointing the custodian, it must be able to demonstrate that it has taken reasonable steps to ascertain that the assets are subject to adequate safeguards including independent custody.

 Singapore is a vital location for managers of private equity, real estate and hedge funds to be based in, especially for investments in the Asia Pacific region.
 Singapore is also increasingly being used as a preferred location for fund vehicles (funds).
-The splendid growth of the fund management industry in Singapore can be accredited to several factors, including the ease of doing business in Singapore and attractive tax incentives for funds and fund managers.
+The rapid growth of the fund management industry in Singapore can be accredited to several factors, including the ease of doing business in Singapore and attractive tax incentives for funds and fund managers.
 Outside of the traditional offshore funds’ jurisdictions such as the Cayman Islands, Singapore is viewed as having one of the most attractive regulatory and tax regimes for funds and fund managers.